 4. If using freeze dried strawberries, add them to a food processor and grind into a fine powder.
 Set aside.

-5. Regardless of which version you’re making, add the butter (and shortening, if using) to a large mixer bowl and beat until smooth.
+5. Regardless of which version you’re making, add the butter to a large mixer bowl and beat until smooth.

 6. Add about half of the powdered sugar and beat until well combined and smooth.